fastest-man-alive/microservices-test/README.md

 Cloud Services Exercise:
 1. All infrastructure provisioning should be automated using Terraform.
     a) Local/Remote terraform state can be used.<br>
-`Soln: Yes, I have used Jenkins to create a Pipeline that automates the deployment of GCP resources using Terraform.` <br>
+`Soln: I have used Jenkins to create a Pipeline that automates the deployment of GCP resources using Terraform.` <br>
 [Pipeline script](./Jenkinsfile-terraform)
 ![terraform-pipeline](image-1.png)